eunseongc/SpaDE/README.md

-# CIKM22_SpaDE
+# SpaDE (CIKM'22)

-This is a repository for our paper "SpaDE: Improving Sparse Representations using a Dual Document Encoder for First-stage Retrieval" in CIKM '22.
+This is a repository for our paper "SpaDE: Improving Sparse Representations using a Dual Document Encoder for First-stage Retrieval" in CIKM'22.